Mariaaok/Aurora-Airlines/replit.md

 ### Setup for Replit Environment
 1. Installed Node.js 20 and all dependencies
-2. Fixed backend port conflict (5000 → 3001)
+2. Fixed backend port conflict (5000 → 3001) and made it configurable
 3. Updated CORS to accept all origins for Replit proxy
+4. Changed backend to listen on 0.0.0.0 instead of localhost
+5. Centralized frontend API configuration in `src/config.ts`
-4. Updated all frontend API URLs to use localhost:3001
+6. Updated all frontend API URLs to use the centralized configuration
-5. Configured frontend to run on port 5000 with 0.0.0.0 host
+7. Configured frontend to run on port 5000 with 0.0.0.0 host
-6. Created combined startup script for both services
+8. Created combined startup script for both services
-7. Added proper .gitignore files
+9. Added proper .gitignore files
-8. Configured deployment settings
+10. Configured deployment settings for autoscale

 ### Port Configuration
-- **Frontend**: Port 5000 (exposed to users)
+- **Frontend**: Port 5000 (exposed to users via webview)
-- **Backend**: Port 3001 (internal, accessed by frontend)
+- **Backend**: Port 3001 (accessed internally by frontend via localhost)

 ## Known Issues